 In this article, we rounded up the top 9 dogs best suited for camping and hiking enthusiasts.
 Check them out below:

 This dog breed was originally bred to help humans pull carts and sleds across long distances under the freezing Russian weather.
 Siberian Huskies are working dogs with playful spirits and loyal hearts, making sure they are always ready for any adventure.

 #2 Labrador Retriever

-This dog sits atop The United States’ most popular breed for more than 20 years, and for a good reason.
+This dog has sat atop the United States’ as a most popular breed for more than 20 years, and for a good reason.
 It is an all-rounder breed: offering lots of love, loyalty, intelligence, and energy to keep up with your active lifestyle.
-Born with an instinct to swim, it’s no wonder how this breed made it to our list, too.
+Born with an instinct to swim, it’s no wonder how this breed made it to our list for dog breeds for camping, too.

 #3 Australian Shepherd

 Adventurous, intelligent, and loyal, an Australian Shepherd can withstand any weather.
 Originally bred as herding dogs, this breed is also known for its obedience and agility, making it an ideal hiking partner.

 Originally used as a hunting dog, a German Shorthaired Pointer makes an excellent camping and hiking companion—it’s big but not too bulky and enjoys strenuous activities in various climates.
 Don’t forget to give this kind of giant some good treats after a tiring hike!